Payment-Components/rest-sdk-wrapper/README.md

 ### The following MX operations are available
 - Validate an MX message and return it as JSON

+### The following MX operations are available
+- Translate an MT Message to the equivalent MX

 ## Get Started